macdogiahuy/Java-Text-to-Speech-Smart-ebook-/TTS/README.md

 ### Troubleshooting

-- If you see HTTP 400 from Ollama complaining about invalid characters, ensure the app is running a version that sanitizes control characters.
-Prompts containing binary/control characters can break JSON encoding.
+- If you see HTTP 400/404 from Gemini complaining about the request, make sure the configured model name is valid (e.g., `gemini-2.5-flash`) and that the prompt size stays within the API limits.
 - If the download ZIP contains unexpected files, ensure you are using the app `Download` button (it zips only generated chapter audio stored in the session).
 Files under `target/` or other app directories are not included.
 - For iFLYTEK HMAC errors, make sure your system clock is correct and credentials are valid.

 Logs and debugging:

 - Check your servlet container logs for stack traces printed by the servlet.
-- For Ollama API responses, the servlet will raise descriptive errors (HTTP code + body) when the remote host returns unexpected data.
+- For Gemini API responses, the servlet will raise descriptive errors (HTTP code + body) when the API returns unexpected data.

 ---